The Italian Job: Legacy

 Since 2000, there have been two remakes of the film.
 The first was released in 2003 and also called The Italian Job, set in Los Angeles and starring Mark Wahlberg as Charlie Croker.
 It features Donald Sutherland as John Bridger, played as more of a father figure to Croker.
 It employs the updated Mini Cooper for a chase towards the end.
 An official Bollywood remake of the 2003 film, called Players, was released in 2012.

-There is a video game based on the 1969 film, released for the PlayStation game console in 2001 and Microsoft Windows in 2002 and published by Rockstar Games.
+The film was adapted into a video game released for the PlayStation in 2001 and Microsoft Windows in 2002 and published by Rockstar Games.
 The film was also the subject of a play, Bill Shakespeare's "The Italian Job", written by Malachi Bogdanov, who used lines from Shakespeare plays to tell the story.
 It was performed in 2003 at the Edinburgh Fringe Festival.

-Michael Caine's performance and "bloody doors" line have been parodied in several British comedies, and in a music video for "Pick a Part That's New" by Stereophonics.
-Large portions of the car chase scenes were lifted directly from the film for use in the MacGyver episode "Thief of Budapest" (Series 1, Ep 3), with the main characters setting up the story with three Minis visible at the start of the episode.
-Most of the end of the episode is footage from The Italian Job.

 As part of a celebration of British culture at 2012 Summer Olympics, which were held in London, a replica of the bus was made and was exhibited balanced on the edge of the roof of The De La Warr Pavilion in Bexhill-on-Sea.
 The dialogue and car blowing up scene were shown at the closing ceremony.

 In September 2016, NBC and Paramount Television began work on a TV series inspired by the original and the remake, though this never surpassed the development stage.
 In 2001, author Matthew Field released a book The Making of The Italian Job, and to celebrate 50 years since the film's release he has published a new and updated version, The Self Preservation Society.

 In February 2021, it was announced that a sequel TV series would be released on Paramount+.
 It is set to revolve around Croker's grandchildren, who inherit his old safety deposit box, and a quest to find the Italian bullion is reignited.
 Matt Wheeler will write and executive produce the series, while Donald De Line will produce, after previously doing so for the 2003 remake.

+Historic computer security significance

+The film depicts an early example of an attack against a computer system, or "hacking", as a major part of a plot.
+Key elements of the attack include the insertion of malicious software onto magnetic-tape data storage.
+A physical security breach allows the tape to be inserted into the computer which controls the traffic system (SCADA) for Turin; at the same time several cameras are deactivated during the course of the film by devices which cause interference.
+The result is a focused denial-of-service attack which allows the characters to escape with the stolen gold.